4 Way Switch Wiring Diagrams

 Wiring a 4 Way Switch with Light at the End

-In this drawing the source for the circuit is at the first switch and the hot wire connects to the common on SW1.
-Three-conductor cable runs between the switches and 14/2 cable runs from SW2 to the light fixture.
-The common on SW2 is connected to the hot terminal on the light.
+In this basic 4 way light circuit the source is at the first switch and the hot connects to the common on that switch.
+Three-wire cable runs between all the switches and the traveler wires are connected between the two 3-ways and the 4-way.
+Two-wire cable runs from the last switch to the light fixture and the common on that switch connects to the hot terminal on the light.